 Is Flaky Salt The Same As Sea Salt?

 While the word, “salty”, tends to be a relatively uniform flavor descriptor, salt itself is not as simplistic of an ingredient as many folks have come to believe.
 If you are inquiring as to whether flake sea salt is the same as sea salt, this is likely one of your first steps into your own exploration into the numerous types of salt there are.
-That said, all salt is technically the same when it comes to chemical composition, whether it is referred to as table salt, sea salt, flake salt, fleur de sel, coarse salt, or any other nomenclature; simply put, it is all sodium chloride and it is all derived of sea water, meaning all varieties of salt sea fall under the same umbrella category of sea sea salt.
+That said, all salt is nearly the same when it comes to chemical composition, whether it is referred to as table salt, sea salt, flake salt, fleur de sel, coarse salt, or any other nomenclature; simply put, it is all sodium chloride and it is all derived of sea water, whether directly or in its geographical past, meaning all varieties of salt fall under the same umbrella category of sea salt.

 So the simplest way to answer your question is, “yes, flake sea salt is sea salt”.
 That said, while all flake salt is sea salt, not all sea salt is flaky sea salt.
 Let’s take a look at what sets flake sea salt apart.